 Unfortunately, a small number of scientific studies on black castor oil and its benefits cannot determine its appropriate use.
 Most of these benefits are claimed by people who use the oil regularly.
 Scientists are yet to determine the perfect use of black castor oil, but the home remedies continue their affair with it.

 Like we saw, castor oil, in general, is beneficial.
 But since the Jamaican variety undergoes less chemical processing, we recommend it over others.
 Get a bottle today and start using it.
 It is an investment worth making.
-Just ensure you go with organic Jamaican black castor oil.
+Just ensure you choose organic Jamaican black castor oil.

 Expert’s Answers For Readers’ Questions